Which Diamond Shape Looks the Biggest? May 13, 2021 – Posted in: Jewelry Blog

 How to Make Your Diamond Shape Look Bigger?

-There a several techniques that jewelers use to make the diamond look bigger.
+There are several techniques that jewelers use to make the diamond look bigger.
 Here are the top choices:

 - Add a Halo around the Diamond